BigelowLab/rscripting/README.md

 ### Configurations (INI-style file formatted data)

 Provides a `ConfiguratorRefClass` reference class for simple [INI-style](https://en.wikipedia.org/wiki/INI_file) formatted files.
 See the [wiki](https://github.com/btupper/rscripting/wiki/Configurations) for details.

+### Email

+Provides wrapper functions to send mail using [nail](http://nail.sourceforge.net/) or [mutt](http://www.mutt.org/)

+### File/directory archiving

+Provides a function to `pack_directory` as tar.gz or .zip to compress a directory.
+Also provides `unpack_archive` to unpack a compressed file and return a listing of it's contents.